 — Tim Pitt (@timpitt100) May 3, 2018

 The R8 has already joined the super-sports establishment, and the achingly desirable LMX is the original car at its zenith.
-Finding one will be a challenge, but the good news is that V8-engined R8s now start from £35,000.
-That’s a seriously special car for the price of an optioned-up Golf R. Tempted?
+Finding one will be a challenge, but the good news is that V8-engined R8s now start from £30,000.
+That’s a seriously special car for the price of a Golf GTI.
+Tempted?

 Discussing the Audi Cabriolet without mentioning Princess Diana is like talking about the Reliant Scimitar without mentioning Princess Anne.
 It simply can’t be done.